CADbloke/CADtest/ReadMe.md

 **Open the Visual Studio 2013 Demo solution to see how this works **.
 You may want to fix the AutoCAD Project references - It is currently set to build AutoCAD 2015 and .NET 4.5 getting the references from Nuget.

-The first build should fetch the Buget packages.
+The first build should fetch the Nuget packages.
 If the second build fails, restart Visual Studio - I don't think it loves mixed C# & VB Solutions.

 #####To add the NUnitLite v3 Console runner to a Visual Studio project...
 1. There are folders for C# and VB projects.
 This was originally written in C# and converted to VB at http://converter.telerik.com/ so the VB code may look a bit too much like C#, it also may be missing updates that the C# code has because getting old absent minded.